 Don’t let your innovative marketing techniques from last month or even last year go stale!
 It’s time to give your promotional strategies a face-lift!
 Here are some fresh ideas to get you started.

-1. Get the most out of social media
+1. Get the Most out of Social Media

 Set up a time frame, 3 months for example, for a trial period on a new network.
 Every company is different and certain social media networks are more suited for you depending on your target audience.
 Make sure to track the success of each.
-Increase your presence on networks that are working and discontinue use of ones that aren’t.
+Increase your presence on networks that are working, and discontinue the use of ones that aren’t.

 Social media is easy, but there’s still a right way to use it and a wrong way.
 Do your research and don’t fall victim to commonly made mistakes.
 For example, do you know how to tweet something?
-You may think you do, but just in case read over a list of “Twitter terms” and make sure you truly know how to use a hashtag.
+You may think you do, but just in case, read over a list of “Twitter terms” and make sure you truly know how to use a hashtag effectively.
 Review the type of language used on each network and make sure to share relevant content that your target market is interested in.

-2. Generate conversation with swag!
+2. Generate Conversation with Swag!

-If 3 out of 5 people surveyed say they would toss it don’t waste your time and your company’s money.
+If 3 out of 5 people surveyed say they would toss it, don’t waste your time and your company’s money.
 There’s no question that swag can be a great promotional strategy, but it’s only going to generate conversation if it avoids the trash.
-Remember, these items are custom to your brand so always leave enough time for the order to be created and request a proof.
+Remember, these items are custom to your brand, so always leave enough time for the order to be created and request proof.
 It’s better to spend a little extra attention and catch a mistake on the proof than not realizing it until after a large order has been received.

 Understand the point of ordering this swag and make sure that the point is met once you start passing it out.
 Find creative ways to test and see if the ROI was met.
 Maybe the goal was to increase your mailing list:

-The goal of your landing page is to create conversation and targeted landing pages always have a higher click-through rate, which means more leads and better ROI.
+The goal of your landing page is to create conversation, and targeted landing pages always have a higher click-through rate, which means more leads and better ROI.
 Make sure you have a clear idea of who these target audiences are and what they are looking for.
-What words are they searching?
+What words are they searching for?
 Why do they want this information?